-The standard week will be traditional "lecture" material on Mondays, group discussions/group work on Wednesdays, and discussion of FAQs from the previous week on Fridays.
+The standard week will be traditional "lecture" material on Mondays, group discussions/group work on Wednesdays, and practical guided exercises/demonstrations on Fridays.
+Fridays will also be used to address any FAQs raised in Perusall comments from the prior week.